codewars/docs/content/community/code-of-conduct.md

 Programming can sometimes be stressful, and so can communicating in your non-native language.
 Take a moment to consider the learner behind the code or comment and be empathetic to others' situations.

 - **Improve the discussion**:
 Help us make Codewars a great place by working to improve and deepen discussion in some way, however small.
+When discussing your approach to solving challenges, don’t post full solutions (AI‑generated or otherwise), drop hints and reasoning.

 ## Behavior that is not tolerated